pachyderm/docs-content/2.3.x/getting-started/beginner-tutorial.md

 # make_edges reads an image from /pfs/images and outputs the result of running
 # edge detection on that image to /pfs/out.
 Note that /pfs/images and
-# /pfs/out are special directories that Pachyderm injects into the container.
+# /pfs/out are special directories that {{%productName%}} injects into the container.
 def make_edges(image):
    img = cv2.imread(image)
    tail = os.path.split(image)[1]